Spider-Man: Beyond the Spider-Verse: Casting and voice recording

-Several actors reprise their roles from the previous Spider-Verse films, including Shameik Moore as Miles Morales, Hailee Steinfeld as Gwen Stacy / Spider-Woman, Karan Soni as Pavitr Prabhakar / Spider-Man India, Jason Schwartzman as the Spot, Daniel Kaluuya as Hobie Brown / Spider-Punk, Nicolas Cage as Spider-Man Noir, Jharrel Jerome as the Miles G. Morales / Prowler of Earth-42, Marvin Jones III as Lonnie Lincoln / Tombstone, and Greta Lee as the AI assistant Lyla.
-In January 2024, Jake Johnson expressed interest in reprising his role as Peter B. Parker from the prior films and had pitched ideas for the character's return to Lord.
-In August, Soni said voice recording would begin in the following months, after the SAG-AFTRA strike had delayed it, but it had yet to begin by January 2025.
-Steinfeld said she had started some recording by April and that they were "well into" that process.
-Moore and Jerome were recording their lines by August, while Lee said she recorded her lines alongside Across the Spider-Verse.
+Several actors reprise their roles from the previous Spider-Verse films, including Shameik Moore as Miles Morales, Hailee Steinfeld as Gwen Stacy / Spider-Gwen, Karan Soni as Pavitr Prabhakar / Spider-Man India, Jason Schwartzman as the Spot, Daniel Kaluuya as Hobie Brown / Spider-Punk, Nicolas Cage as Spider-Man Noir, Jake Johnson as Peter B. Parker, John Mulaney as Peter Porker / Spider-Ham, Kimiko Glenn as Peni Parker, Brian Tyree Henry as Jefferson Morales (nee Davis), Lauren Vélez as Rio Morales, Jharrel Jerome as the Miles G. Morales / Prowler of Earth-42, Marvin Jones III as Lonnie Lincoln / Tombstone, and Greta Lee as the AI assistant Lyla.

+The voice recording process was delayed by the SAG-AFTRA strike by July 2023, and was set to resume that November after the strike ended.
+Soni said in August 2024 that voice recording would start in the following months, but Jerome said it had yet to begin by January 2025.
+Steinfeld had started some recordings by April and said they were "well into" that process, Moore and Jerome were recording their lines by August, and Johnson had been recording his lines for several months by March 2026.
+Lee recorded her lines alongside Across the Spider-Verse.